-Releasing the catch alive to fight in next week’s tournament has gained conservation fame over many years, impressing the public, sponsors, state politicians.
-Ray Scott the Public relations power of C&R marketing strategies with B.A.S.S. years ago.
+“Releasing the catch alive to fight in next week’s tournament” has gained conservation fame over many years, impressing the public, sponsors, state politicians.
+Ray Scott the Public relations power of C&R marketing strategies with B.A.S.S.
+50 years ago.
 Some say, Mr. Scott originated the concept of catch and live release tournament fishing in the world of tournament bass fishing.
-Whether for conservation or improving a more acceptable tournament marketing image, this marketing technique is proven to be very effective creating a positive public image.
-Only in the last few years has the saltwater tournament fishing industry paid attention to this type marketing and endorsed this old freshwater C&R tournament fishing ethic.
+Whether for conservation or improving a more acceptable tournament marketing image.
+This marketing strategy has proven to be very effective creating a positive public image for fishery conservation.
+Within the last few years, has the saltwater tournament fishing industry paid attention to this type marketing and endorsed this old freshwater C&R tournament fishing ethic.

 Scott advanced the evolution of tournament fish care in the early 1970’s; fish stringers were replaced with boat livewells.
 Live fish began to show up at weigh-in and released alive after the tournament back into the wild, people saw live fish wiggle, swim away into the abyss and that created great tournament PR.
 Tournament fish care is dynamic and continues evolving to date for freshwater and now, also for saltwater tournament fishing.

-Many saltwater C&R tournament circuits reward tournament fishermen with bonus points or additional ½ pound added to the fish’s weight for doing a good job keeping the catch alive all day in the boat livewell.
-This reward concept is completely different than the “Dead Fish Penalty” commonly seen in bass tournaments and other freshwater fishing C&R tournaments that penalizes or punishes anglers by deducting weight or points when contestants fail to keep their catch alive during the all day transport in the boat livewell
+Substantial rewards are relatively new positive motivation concept for C&R contestants to encourage tournament fishermen to make an effort to provide the “new” best tournament fish care possible.
+This new concept of reward vs. punishment is completely different than the old outdated “Dead Fish Penalty (punishment)” rule commonly seen in bass tournaments and other freshwater and saltwater C&R fishing tournaments that penalizes and punishes anglers by deducting weight or points when contestants fail to keep their catch alive in all-day, all-night tournaments.

 THE SAD PART OF THIS SHOW: Most tournament fishermen are totally dependent on mechanical aeration to prevent fish suffocating in summer tournaments.
 Seven to 8-hour summer transports in boat livewells to weigh-in are severely compromised because aerated livewells fail to provide minimal safe oxygenation for all the catch.